Instant-runoff voting: Terminology

-Jurisdictions in the United States such as San Francisco, Minneapolis, Maine, and Alaska have tended to use the term "ranked-choice voting" in their laws that apply to instant-runoff voting contests.
-The San Francisco Department of Elections claimed the word "instant" in the term "instant-runoff voting" could confuse voters into expecting results to be immediately available.
-As a result of American influence, the term ranked-choice voting is often used in Canada as well.
-When discussing his promise of electoral reform, Canadian Prime Minister Justin Trudeau used the term "preferential ballot".
+FairVote, a non-governmental organization in the United States which advocates for electoral reform, uses the term "ranked-choice voting" to refer to instant-runoff voting.
+This choice has been criticized as an attempt to obscure the existence of other methods of ranked-choice voting which could compete with instant-runoff voting.
+Some jurisdictions in the United States which use instant-runoff voting in their elections – such as San Francisco, Minneapolis, Maine, and Alaska – have used the term "ranked-choice voting" in their laws that apply to instant-runoff voting contests.
+The San Francisco Department of Elections has claimed the word instant in the term instant-runoff voting could confuse voters into expecting results to be immediately available.
+The term ranked-choice voting has also been used in Canada, possibly as a result of American influence.
+Former prime minister of Canada Justin Trudeau used the term preferential ballot when discussing his party's plans for election reform.

-American NGO FairVote has promoted the terminology "ranked-choice voting" to refer to instant-runoff voting, a choice that has caused controversy and accusations that the organization is attempting to obscure the existence of other ranked-choice methods that are competing or could compete with instant-runoff voting.

-Instant-runoff voting is occasionally referred to as Hare's method (after Thomas Hare) to differentiate it from other ranked-choice voting methods such as majority-choice voting, Borda, and Bucklin, which use weighted preferences or methods that allow voter's lower preference to be used against voter's most-preferred choice.

-When the single transferable vote (STV) method is applied to a single-winner election, it becomes instant-runoff voting; the government of Ireland has called instant-runoff voting "proportional representation" based on the fact that the same ballot form is used to elect its president by instant-runoff voting and parliamentary seats by proportional representation (single transferable vote), but instant-runoff voting is a non-proportional single-winner election method, while single transferable vote elects multiple winners and produces minority representation, as well as majority representation, in almost all cases.
+In Ireland, where instant-runoff voting is used to elect the President and the Ceann Comhairle, the Constitution of Ireland refers to it as "proportional representation by means of the single transferable vote."
+Single transferable vote is a variant of instant-runoff voting where multiple winning candidates are selected from each electoral district, used in Ireland to elect members of the European Parliament, the Dáil Éireann, and local government.
+It is considered distinct from instant-runoff voting, but Irish law does not distinguish between the two methods.

+In the United Kingdom and New Zealand instant-runoff voting is sometimes referred to as the "Alternative Vote" or AV system.

 State law in South Carolina and Arkansas use "instant runoff" to describe the practice of having certain categories of absentee voters cast ranked-choice ballots before the first round of an election and counting those ballots in any subsequent runoff elections.